ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Here is some additional info:
-- The grey symbols in the text box of cards are zone symbols.
+- The brown symbols in the description box of cards are zone symbols.
 A zone icon may indicate which zones a card or effect can target, or which cards in what zones are relevant to it.
-	- Battlefield - Crossed swords
-	- Memory - Tombstone
-	- Void - Explosion / black hole thing
-	- Horizon - Sun on a horizon
-	- Hand - Fan of cards
-	- Deck - Stack of cards
-	- Channel Zone - Hand with a magical swirl

 ---
 ## Kinds of game objects